Polaroid SX-70: Film

-Polaroid SX-70 film has a 79 x 79 mm (3.108 x 3.024 in²) square image area and a 108 x 88 mm² (4.233 x 3.483 in²) total area.
-Each film pack holds 10 films.
-It was introduced in 1972, and was a market success despite some problems with the batteries on early film packs.
+When the Polaroid SX-70 was introduced in 1972 it used a film pack of 10 film sheets where each film sheet had a size of 3.5 x 4.25 in2 with a picture area of 3.125 x 3.125 in2 and ASA film speed of 150.
+The film was a market success despite some problems with the batteries on early film packs.
 The original SX-70 film was improved once in the mid-1970s (New Improved Faster Developing!) and replaced in 1980 by the further advanced "SX-70 Time-Zero Supercolor" product, in which the layers in the film card were altered to allow a much faster development time (hence the "time zero").
 It also had richer, brighter colors than the original 1972 product.
 There were also professional market varieties of the SX-70 film including 778 (Time Zero equivalent) and the similar 708, Time Zero film without a battery, intended for use in applications such as the "Face Place" photo booth and professional or laboratory film-backs, where a battery is not needed.
 Time Zero was the film manufactured up until 2005, though overseas-market and some last run film packs were marked only as SX-70.

 A feature of the SX-70 film packs was a built-in battery to power the camera motors and exposure control, ensuring that a charged battery would always be available as long as film was in the camera.
 The "Polapulse" battery was configured as a 6 volt thin flat battery, and used zinc chloride chemistry to provide for the high pulse demand of the camera motors.
 Polaroid later released development kits to allow the Polapulse battery to be used in non-photographic applications.
 In the 1980s, the company even produced small "600" AM/FM radios that would run on film packs in which the film cards had been exhausted, but the battery still had enough power to be reused.

 The Polaroid 600 series film, introduced in 1981, has the same film format and cartridge as that of the SX-70 but features a higher film speed at ISO 640.
 The 2-stop difference in sensitivity can be compensated in an SX-70 by using a ND-filter or through circuit modifications that change the exposure time.
 MiNT Camera produces modified SX-70s that can take the higher-sensitivity film.